knutopia/Music-Machine/README.md

         Pick a pattern using right keypad

     pattern_save
-        Capture edits from current buffer to current pattern
+        Pick a pattern to capture edits from current buffer to

     chain_edit
         Enter chain edit / song mode